vectordotdev/vector/changelog.d/http-server-query-params-with-namespace.fix.md

-http_server source now properly writes all the specified query parameters to `%http_server.query_parameters`
+The `http_server` source now properly writes all the specified query parameters to `%http_server.query_parameters` when log namespacing is enabled.

+authors: Zettroke